-"I will also always remember arriving in Luang Prabang for the first time; sitting outside a local coffee shop soaking up the tranquil atmosphere and stunning architecture all around me, whilst watching a long procession of monks and novices stroll past me in their coloured robes.
-Moments like this keep me heading back for more."
+I will always remember arriving in Luang Prabang for the first time; sitting outside a local coffee shop soaking up the tranquil atmosphere and stunning architecture all around me whilst watching a long procession of monks and novices stroll past in their coloured robes.
+It’s moments like this that keep me heading back for more.

 "Nothing beats the excitement of arriving somewhere new and being confronted with a multitude of intoxicating sights, scents and sounds."

 Take every opportunity you can to spend time with local people when travelling - it’s such a great way to learn about a country’s culture and fully immerse yourself in it.
 I was lucky enough to be invited to stay with a family whilst travelling in Indonesia, and it remains one of my most memorable travel experiences.

 China, Japan, Tibet, Nepal, India